mbuhidar/retro_typein_games/README.md

                         ahoy1 - Ahoy magazine (Apr-May 1984)
                         ahoy2 - Ahoy magazine (Jun 1984-Apr 1987) (default)
                         ahoy3 - Ahoy magazine (May 1987-)

+  -w, --wip             Work in progress, do not output executable binary file.
 ```

 As an example for an Ahoy! magazine file: